Positive Behaviour Support (PBS)

-Barkuma offers Positive Behaviour Support for people aged seven and above who are supported by the NDIS.
+Barkuma is a registered provider of Positive Behaviour Support (PBS) based in Adelaide, South Australia for people aged seven and above who are supported by the NDIS.

-Our experienced, registered practitioners support individuals with Autism Spectrum Disorder, Intellectual Disability, Psychosocial Disability, and a wide range of other disabilities and are trauma informed.
+Our experienced, registered practitioners support individuals with Autism Spectrum Disorder, Intellectual Disability, Psychosocial Disability, and a wide range of other disabilities and are trauma-informed.

-Barkuma is a registered provider of Positive Behaviour Support (PBS).
 Our skilled and qualified team can help you work out what life you want, and plan how to get there.

 Positive behaviour support aims to enhance your quality of life by gaining an understanding of you, the people around you, and your environment.
 It is directed by NDIS Restrictive Practices and Behaviour Support Rules (2018).
 It aims to protect your rights by reducing and eliminating the use of restrictive practices.
 The PBS process identifies the function of behaviour, so that the right supports can be put in place so that you can achieve your goals.